kannanvijayan-zz/Thoughts/binjs_part1.md

 common concerns about Binary AST to rest, most importantly that Binary AST is not a new executable format or "bytecode for JS".
-It is a very efficient repackaging of the same syntactic data but by design a Binary AST file carries no more or less information than its JS source file, can be converted to and from valid JS source code with identical semantics.
+It is a very efficient repackaging of the same syntactic data but by design a Binary AST file carries no more or less information than its JS source file, and can be converted to and from valid JS source code with identical semantics.

 As we work towards a production implementation, we'd like to share our reasoning and motivations behind the project requirements and the design choices we've made.